Photography for Hotels

 Hotel photography is a unique blend of architectural photography and people photography.
 It also requires quite a lot of planning, forethought, and technique.

 Lighting inside the average room is seldom even and many of the hotel images I see on websites are over exposed in the lights and windows.
 This of course reflects on the hotel.
-To light roos correctly can take hours of preparation and software post-production work.
+To light rooms correctly can take hours of preparation and software post-production work.

 Another important issue is straight lines.
 To get a whole room into a shot usually requires a very wide-angle lens.
 Wide-angle lenses tend to distort lines and give images curves.
 This can only be avoided using very special lenses and postproduction correction.